sports-match-maker/docker-pnmamhes/README.md

 ```

-# Extensibility and Reusabillity
+# Extensibility and Reusability

-It's totally up to you to make replasements
+It's totally up to you to make replacements
 - for example `MySQL` -> `PgSql` or `MongoDB`
 - for example `MailPit` -> `MailHog`
-- even to make a clean up to suttesfly your needs.
+- even to make a clean-up to satisfy your needs.

 # PHP version upgrade